zenomeplatform/binaryFastq/README.md

 # binaryFastq
-Module to compress FASTQ files (in binary mode)
+A module for compressing FASTQ files into a binary format.
+The algorithm allows you to compress files more than 10 times.